A 5 Star Professional Development Center

 A life-long martial artist I believe that training is everything, and that respect is earned, not given.
-With that I have built Spartan Scuba around the philosophy that first, the more thorough the training the easier the diving; and second, I and my dive leaders will strive for nothing less than the best for our community of divers.
-We will earn your respect.
+With that I have built Spartan Scuba around the philosophy that first, the more thorough the training the easier the diving; and second, all divers are part of the same community: regardless of training agency or shop of origin, we are all ‘One Dive Family”!

 Lastly I will say that as divers it is our responsibility to care for our environment, both above and below.
 We emphasize being conscientious observers underwater; enjoy the scenery up close and personal, clean up the biproduct of human existence when and where we find it, take only pictures, and leave only bubbles.